/* ############### STUDENT OPPORTUNITIES ############### */ ?>

 We offer many opportunities for Hawkeyes to engage with philanthropy and learn how it positively impacts their college experience.

-The University of Iowa Center for Advancement is dedicated to providing an inclusive, respectful, and safe environment for everyone.
-Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
-If you are a person with a disability who requires reasonable accommodation in order to participate in this program, please contact Tegan Donahue at tegan.donahue@foriowa.org in advance or call 319-467-3377.
+Individuals with disabilities are encouraged to attend all University of Iowa–sponsored events.
+If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact Holly Jones in advance at 319-467-3377 or holly.jones@foriowa.org.

 Each spring and fall, an Iowa alum or friend returns to campus to share their story about how they give back and empower others.
 These programs inspire students and the broader campus community to incorporate philanthropy into their lives.